christophpickl/UltimateKotlinWorkshop/doc/Stage_4.md

 }
 ```

-* Finally adapt the existing tests so they support this new security concept:
+* Finally adapt the existing two tests so they support this new security concept:

 ```kotlin
     val request = RequestEntity.get(URI.create("/accounts"))